nicolasdilley/J-Socket/README.md

 ## Features

-- J-Socket is an extremely lightweight library that is completely open-source and that can be used for commercial use.
+- J-Socket is an extremely lightweight open-source library which can be used for commercial use.
-- J-Socket provides you the ability to create easily a bi-directionnal communication between a server and his clients.
+- J-Socket provides you with the ability to easily create a bi-directionnal communication between a server and its clients.
 - J-Socket does not require a web container to work.
-- J-Socket is based on the TCP protocol and is therefore reliable.
+- J-Socket is based on the TCP protocol and is, therefore, reliable.

 ## Installation

-clone the src/main/java/ folder into your project and start using J-Socket.
+Clone the src/main/java/ folder into your project and start using J-Socket.
-J-Socket require javax.json to work.
+J-Socket requires javax.json to work.

 add the following dependency to maven.
 ```